dendrofen/docker-compose-php-apache-mail/README.md

 ### Project Structure

 Folder www contains files using on server, this should be considered as root server directory.
 All changes should be made under this directory.

+### Composer

+Project contains composer preinstalled with psr-4 autoload.
+Composer will build modules every docker container start, or you can do manage it manually using container console.

+### Mailer demo

+Project contains mailer demo fibric class, in **www/src/Mailer.php**.
+Mailer functional using [PHPMailer](https://github.com/PHPMailer/PHPMailer).
+Every index page reload there is new demo email send, code in **www/src/Home.php**.

 ### Persisted www